-What is the work requirement?
+What are the TAFDC work rules?

-The TAFDC program has a work requirement.
+The TAFDC program has work rules.

 It depends on the age of the youngest child in your home.